Trudi Jane Wyatt, MA, RP, CCC

 By appointment only

-I incorporate and integrate principles of these and other helpful approaches into my sessions:
+In technical terms, I incorporate and integrate principles of these and other helpful approaches into my sessions:

 My approach also embodies many of the ideas of the International Society of Ethical Psychology and Psychiatry (ISEPP):